NeOneSoft/GitHub_Actions_Pipelines/README.md

 - **Flexibility:** With GitHub Actions, you have the flexibility to define custom workflows that suit your project's specific needs.
 - **Integration:** It integrates seamlessly with other GitHub features, such as issue tracking, pull requests, and deployments.
 - **Community:** GitHub Actions has a vast community that contributes to a growing collection of pre-built actions, making it easier to add functionality to your workflows.

+### Contributing

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+For more information, refer to the `CONTRIBUTING.md` file.

+### License

+This project is licensed under the [MIT License](LICENSE).